devbisme/KiPart/docs/usage.rst

 This is helpful for handling the multiple VCC and GND pins found on many high pin-count devices.

-The ``-w`` option is used to overwrite an existing library with any new parts from the CSV file.
+The ``-w`` option is used to overwrite an existing library with any new parts from the file.
 The old contents of the library are lost.

 The ``-a`` option is used to add parts to an existing library.
 If a part with the same name already exists, the new part will only overwrite it